-5) Have A Plan To Catch Up With Work.
+5) Have The Plan To Catch Up With Work

 Creating a plan indicates that you are aware of your work responsibilities.
-Fill in your teammates' details of all the critical tasks that need closed.
-If you have to miss work for some unexpected reason, have a backup plan of how things will run in your absence.
+Fill in your teammates' details of all the critical tasks that must be closed.
+If you must miss work for some unexpected reason, have a backup plan of how things will run in your absence.

-Sometimes when you are away from work, it is not possible to say when you will be able to come back.
+Sometimes when you are away from work, it is impossible to say when you will be able to return.
 A typical example of this is when someone in your family is ill.
 In this case, keep your manager notified about the situation.
 You may even have to talk about taking an extended leave of absence if needed.

 How To Deal With Missing Work?